npm/cli/docs/content/using-npm/config.md

 * Default: null
 * Type: String or Array

-A comma-separated string or an array of domain extensions that a proxy should not be used for.
+A comma-separated string of domain extensions that a proxy should not be used for.

 #### offline